 The Students' Union represents the needs and opinions of the student body at Swansea University.
 They have elected Student Officers that each have a defined role or group that they represent on University decision-making committees, local and national government, NUS and many others.
 The SU also run a number of services for students including a day nursery and an Advice Centre, which offers free, confidential, impartial welfare advice to students on virtually any subject.
 Two permanent, professionally qualified Welfare Advisors are available to advise, guide and talk students through a range of issues.

-The 2012 Complete University Guide ranked Swansea as the fifth safest place to live in the UK.
-Even so, the University is committed to providing a safe learning and social environment for its staff and students.
+The University is committed to providing a safe learning and social environment for its staff and students.

 There is a police officer based on the campus and a new Police Community Support Officer on hand to advise on crime prevention.